miro07/Pairs-Trading-primitive-automated-system/README.md

 I hope that reading this Source Code will be as useful for you as building it was for me.

-mean2:here you can find an implementation using the fxcm class.
+mean2:here you can find an implementation using the fxcm class,just get a token key from FXCM and run it.